What is Eminent Domain?

 How Does the Eminent Domain Process Work?

 Suppose the government plans a public works project and requires the nearby private property to complete the project.
-Next, the government starts the legal process of eminent domain, otherwise referred to as condemnation.
+Next, the government initiates the legal process of eminent domain, also known as condemnation.

 The process of condemnation varies by state, but the basic steps remain consistent.
 To better understand the process, talk to an eminent domain lawyer near you.

 First, the government attempts to buy the land from the owner.
-If the owner agrees to the purchase price, the government issues payment for the deed to the land.
-However, if the owner and government disagree on the sale price, the parties go to court to determine fair market value.
+If the owner agrees to the purchase price, the government issues payment for the land deed.
+However, if the owner and government disagree on the sale price, the parties go to court to determine the fair market value.
 Each party's property appraisal determines that value.

 Finally, the government files a court action and posts a public notice of hearing if the owner refuses to sell the property.
 The government must prove that it attempted to negotiate a sales agreement during that hearing.
 Moreover, it must prove that the taking is for public use.
 The landowner can object and present evidence to the contrary.